 The StudioMy studio, gallery and boutique is located in Bellingham WA, just 90 miles north of Seattle.
 It is open to the public and I love to have visitors!
-Please contact me at 360-920-3064 or send a message here to make an appointment.
+Please contact me at 360-920-3064 or my assistant Hannah at (360) 922-2522.
+You can also send a message here to make an appointment.
 Try and allow for ample time for your visit because there is a lot to see.
 I have over 2,000 square feet of original art on wood, full collections of many home decor products and a complete selection of all of my my Art Poles.
 Come to my home studio and see me do my thing!

 Stephanie Burgess has been working as an artist since 2009.
 Her introduction to wood working began when her daughter was a toddler.
 When their new home was under construction, she noticed remnants of wood that the construction workers were simply throwing away.
 Thinking she would be teaching her daughter a good lesson about recycling, they gathered up these soon to be wood canvases and put them to use.
 With a burner, some colorful paint and brush in hand, they began to create art together.
 It was a true collaboration between mother and daughter busily painting bugs and butterflies and creating simple messages about being good stewards of the earth.
 Stephanie was amazed at how beautiful their pieces turned out.
 Subsequently, she started creating her own art on Lazy Susan’s, game boards and other colorful pieces of wooden art which led to renting a craft booth and selling her wares at the local Bellingham Farmer’s Market for the next couple of years.